barreiros/VibeWhisper/memory-bank/activeContext.md

 - **Hotkey Activation/Deactivation:** Implemented. `HotkeyManager` triggers `AudioRecorder.toggleRecording`.
 Recording stops on second press or after a 2-minute timer.
 Silence detection is not the primary stop mechanism.
 - **Error Handling/User Feedback:** Refactoring provides better structure, but detailed error handling (e.g., SoX not found, API key invalid, paste failed) and clear user feedback in the UI (Settings/Transcription windows) needs ongoing review and improvement.
 - **Renderer Updates:** Renderer scripts (`Renderer.js`, `TranscriptionRenderer.js`) were checked and did not require changes for the ES Module conversion itself, as they rely on the preload bridge.
+- **Input Language Setting:** Added.
+Allows users to specify the input language for potentially better accuracy with OpenAI Whisper.
+Defaults to auto-detect.

 _This file should be updated frequently, ideally after each significant work session or change in focus._